teodor-andrei-neacsu/javascrip_keycodes_dict/README.md

-# javascrip_keycodes_dict
-Python dictionary with Javascrip keycodes.
+# Python dictionary with Javascrip keycodes.